Party and play

 Methamphetamine is the drug most associated with party and play.

-Party and play (PnP), also known as chemsex, pharmacosex, or wired play, refers to the practice of consuming drugs to enhance sexual activity.
+Party and play (PnP), also known as high and horny (HnH), chemsex, pharmacosex, or wired play, refers to the practice of consuming drugs to enhance sexual activity.
 This sexual subculture involves recreational drug users engaging in high-risk sexual behaviors under the influence of drugs, often within specific sub-groups.
 Activities may include unprotected sex with multiple partners during sessions over extended periods, sometimes lasting days.
 The drug of choice is typically methamphetamine, commonly referred to as crystal meth, tina, or T. Other substances like mephedrone, GHB, GBL, ketamine, and alkyl nitrites (known as poppers) are also used.
 The term slamsex is used for injection drug users.

-Studies indicate that individuals participating in such activities have a higher likelihood of acquiring sexually transmitted infections, including HIV/AIDS, due to unprotected sex with numerous partners.
+Studies indicate that individuals participating in such activities have a higher likelihood of acquiring sexually transmitted infections, including HIV / AIDS, due to unprotected sex with numerous partners.
 Consequently, addressing this issue is considered a significant public health priority.